 10 Tips to Prevent a Healthcare Data Breach

 IT security remains a key issue as companies continue to evolve their electronic healthcare systems in order to comply with the HITECH Act of 2009.
 In fact, if a data breach occurs and more than 500 patients are affected as a result, the provider must notify the Department of Health and Human Services and become subject to fines up to $1.5 million.
-Below are 10 tips to preventing a healthcare data breach.
+Below are 10 tips to prevent a healthcare data breach.

 1. Conduct a Risk Assessment